tieeeeen1994/tModLoader-TravellingMerchantMoreItems/README.md

 # Changelogs

+v0.4
+- Fix a bug where the configs disrespect each other.

 v0.3
 - Add configuration to allow Travelling Merchant to sell all functional accessories.
 - Add configuration to allow Travelling Merchant to sell all functional weapons.